seanmonstar/seanmonstar.github.io/_posts/tumblr/2022-08-25-pattern-matching-and-backwards-compatibility.md

         Io(unnameable::Io),
     }

 The question of _should we_ still lingers, though.
 I can’t say what the right answer is.
-I leave this here hoping someone will explore the idea more thoroughly, and tell us how great or horrid it is.<sup id="fnref:2"><a href="#fn:2" class="footnote-ref" role="doc-noteref">2</a></sup>
+I leave this here hoping someone will explore the idea more thoroughly, and tell us how great or horrid it is.[^2]

 ### Open-ended variants